What are others in the community doing?

 Climate and sustainability expertise

-We are working to improve our network knowledge and capability sharing within the borough in providing solutions around our climate emergency, long-term sustainability, and resilience.
+We are working to strengthen how we share knowledge and capabilities across the borough to support solutions for the climate emergency, long-term sustainability, and community resilience.

 You may be interested in offering your time, expertise, publications, or services via talks, consultancy, events or collaborations to residents, community groups, charities, schools, or businesses.